 It's a sad fact that disabled people are half as likely to be active as non-disabled people - just 17% of disabled people take part in physical activity once a week.
-This increases the risk of disabled people suffering from conditions like heart disease, stroke and cancer.
+For people like Ellie, this increases the risk of disabled people suffering from conditions like heart disease, stroke and cancer.

 Alongside the physical impacts, this lack of activity severely affects mental wellbeing.
 Shockingly, almost 70% of disabled people say they have felt chronically lonely within the past year.

-To combat this, we set up 13 community clubs across London to provide vital weekly sport and physical activity opportunities for disabled people of all ages.
+What are we doing?
+We combat these challenges through our network of 14 community clubs across London, providing vital weekly sport and physical activity opportunities for disabled people of all ages.
 Each club welcomes people of all ages and disabilities.
 In 2018, 401 people attended our clubs.
 We also hold hugely popular events during the school holidays, when provision for disabled people is often reduced, so they can continue to enjoy the benefits.
 For example, our annual Summer Festival brings together 400 disabled people to enjoy a jam-packed day of sport and fun activities.

 “Since attending the weekly club, Ellie is more willing to try new sports and becomes more confident especially when she realises that she can participate in an activity rather than just watch.
 Club Wandsworth is an absolute life line for us and Ellie.
 The coaches and volunteers are amazing at adapting everything for Ellie and the other club members in a bespoke way, rather than just a preconception of what Ellie should be able to do according to her labels.”

+How can you help?
 While we're proud of our achievements, we have much more to do.
-Many disabled people across London and the UK still do not benefit from regular physical activity, being excluded from inaccessible mainstream activities.
+Many disabled people across London and the UK are excluded from inaccessible mainstream activities.
 With your support, we can ensure disabled children and adults are inspired to be more active and enjoy the life-changing benefits of sport.

 There's lots of ways to get involved, from sponsoring a local club to donating from product sales.
 For example, you could donate £1 per product sale or 5% of a client invoice.
 However you get involved you'll be making a huge difference.